7mary4/inclusive-design-personas/README.md

 # Inclusive Design Persona Cards

 A printable, accessible web application featuring 40 research-backed persona cards for inclusive design practice.
+This was created for an inclusive design week at Mailchimp in 2026.

 ---